-As you fly into Kathmandu, the views of snow-capped mountain peaks greet you.
-Your representative will meet you at the airport and escort you to your hotel, where you'll be briefed on your daily activities.
+As you fly into Kathmandu, you'll be greeted by views of snow-capped mountain peaks.
+Your representative will meet you at the airport and escort you to your hotel.

-Depending on your time of arrival, you may be able to do some relaxed sightseeing.
-The centrally located Kathmandu Durbar Square is a good place to start or you can browse the shops and restaurants of the tourist hub, Thamel.
+Depending on your arrival time, you may be able to do some sightseeing on your own.
+The centrally located Kathmandu Durbar Square is a good place to start, or you can browse the shops and restaurants of the tourist hub, Thamel.

-Day 2: Tour Kathmandu: Swayambhunath, Pashupatinath, and Patan Durbar Square
+Day 2: Explore Kathmandu: Swayambhunath, Pashupatinath, & Patan Durbar Square

 You'll do quite a lot on this carefully planned day, yet the itinerary doesn't overload you with too many sites.
-You can spend as much time as you like at each temple as this is a private tour just for you, but most people like to spend about an hour.
+As this is a private tour, you can spend as much time as you like at each temple, but most people like to spend about an hour.

-Swayambhunath Stupa: A short distance from the city center, high on a hill, Swayambhunath is a great place to admire the views of the Kathmandu Valley below.
-The stupa—a dome-shaped Buddhist structure—is one of the most historic places in this part of the world.
-Spins the prayer wheels and admire the fine paintings and sculptures around the stupa.
+A short distance from the city center, high on a hill, Swayambhunath Stupa is a great place to admire the views of the Kathmandu Valley below.
+The stupa—a dome-shaped Buddhist structure—is one of the most historical places in this part of the world.
+Spin the prayer wheels and admire the fine paintings and sculptures around the stupa.

-Pashupatinath Temple Complex: Located on the banks of the Bagmati River, Pashupatinath Temple is Nepal's holiest Hindu pilgrimage site, and has received worshippers for at least 1,500 years.
+Located on the banks of the Bagmati River, the Pashupatinath Temple Complex is Nepal's holiest Hindu pilgrimage site and has received worshippers for at least 1,500 years.
 A circuit of the area takes visitors past a sixth-century statue of Buddha and an eighth-century statue of Brahma.
 Wander past skeletal images guarding temple gates and other magnificent temples dedicated to various deities in the complex.
-Many open-air cremations are held here every day, so be respectful when exploring and taking photos.

-Patan Durbar Square: This beautiful living square with many temples is also home to the excellent Patan Museum.
+Next, you'll head to Patan Durbar Square, a beautiful living square with many temples and also home to the excellent Patan Museum.
 The unmissable Golden Temple is also just around the corner.